Josh Bell Player Props: Guardians vs. Marlins

-The Cleveland Guardians and Josh Bell, who went 0-for-4 last time in action, take on Braxton Garrett and the Miami Marlins at Progressive Field, Friday at 7:10 PM ET.
+The Cleveland Guardians, including Josh Bell (batting .256 in his past 10 games, with six doubles, a home run, three walks and six RBI), take on starting pitcher Sandy Alcantara and the Miami Marlins at Progressive Field, Saturday at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Josh Bell Game Info & Props vs. the Marlins